sarveshscjp06/ogp-raagatech-games/README.md

-First of all, activate the hyper links (like 'Sign into portal', 'Inquiry', 'Feedback', 'Appointment') provided in index.html STATIC page.
+The activation of the hyper links (like 'Sign into portal', 'Inquiry', 'Feedback', 'Appointment') is on hold because compute-instance on oracle cloud does not support java 17.
+And I'm trying https://www.thymeleaf.org.
-Why the oracle cloud comute instance STOPs automatically after some time.